Phaeng Waterfall Hike Koh Phangan – My 2025 Trail Guide

 To increase your chances of seeing an impressive Phaeng Waterfall, it’s best to visit during or right after the rainy season (August to December) and right after heavy rains.
 After weeks of dry weather, even Koh Phangan’s waterfalls look pretty underwhelming.
 By the dry season, starting around the end of March, they’re almost nonexistent.

 As for timing, try to arrive early in the morning.
-Koh Phangan stays around 86°F (30°C) year-round, so it’s best to do physical activities either early in the morning when it’s a bit cooler.
+Koh Phangan stays around 86°F (30°C) year-round, so it’s best to do physical activities early in the morning when it’s a bit cooler.

 Wooden Entrance Gate in National Park, Phaeng Waterfall Hike